 Her short films include the award-winning KEEN-wah and multi award-winning Connie, starring Catrin Stewart (Doctor Who, Stella).
 Both are a hit with critics and currently playing the international film festival circuit.
-She has two further short films in development or pre-production, including the forthcoming Hank: Portrait of a Serial Killer and TickTock.
+She has two further short films in development or pre-production – Hank: Portrait of a Serial Killer and TickTock.

-Cat is co-founder of Moranic Productions Limited with partner, screenwriter/director, James Moran.
-She is Executive Producer and Social Media Manager of their award-winning web series, Mina Murray’s Journal, and Co-writer and Producer of comedy horror short, Blood Shed.
+Cat is co-founder of Moranic Productions with husband, screenwriter/director, James Moran.
+She was Executive Producer/ Social Media Manager of their award-winning web series, Mina Murray’s Journal, and is Co-writer and Producer of the multi award-winning hit comedy horror short, Blood Shed.